The Connecticut Audubon Society | Kids Out and About Fairfield County, CT

 Ages for which our activities are most appropriate:

-Founded in 1898, the Connecticut Audubon Society operates nature facilities in Fairfield, Milford, Pomfret, Hampton, Sherman, and Old Lyme, and an EcoTravel office in Essex.
-Connecticut Audubon manages 21 wildlife sanctuaries encompassing more than 3,300 acres of open space in Connecticut, and educates over 100,000 children and adults annually.
+Founded in 1898, the Connecticut Audubon Society operates nature facilities in Fairfield, Milford, Pomfret, Hampton, Sherman, and Old Lyme, a program that focuses on education in the greater Hartford area, and an EcoTravel office in Essex.
+In Fairfield County, CT Audubon has two centers: the Fairfield Nature Center (with live animal exhibits and Nature Store), and Birdcraft Museum and Sanctuary.
+Statewide, CT Audubon manages 22 wildlife sanctuaries encompassing more than 3,400 acres of open space in Connecticut, and educates over 100,000 children and adults annually.
 Connecticut Audubon is an independent organization, not affiliated with any national or governmental group.

 Located near the Connecticut River, the Connecticut Audubon Center at Glastonbury has taken full advantage of its unique location since its opening in 1982.
 This Center’s focus is to promote awareness of the Connecticut River ecosystem and the birds and habitats it supports, and to foster their preservation through education and related activities.